emarsden/dash-mpd-cli/doc/src/container.md

 This step is not necessary on Linux.

-You can then fetch the container image (currently around 220 MB) from the GitHub container registry `ghcr.io` and save it to your local disk for later use:
+You can then fetch the container image (currently around 220 MB, though this depends on the architecture) from the GitHub container registry `ghcr.io` and save it to your local disk for later
+use:

 ~~~admonish example title="Fetch the container image"
 ```shell